Tochi Chukwuani: Lyngby

 After training with Lyngby Boldklub for several weeks, the club confirmed on 31 August 2022, that Chukwuani had signed a two-year deal with the newly promoted Danish Superliga team.
 He made his debut for the club on 4 September, starting in a 2–0 home loss to Randers.
 On 7 May 2023, he scored his first goal for De Kongeblå, opening the score in the second minute of a 2–1 league victory against Midtjylland.

 Sturm Graz

 On 20 March 2024, it was announced that Chukwuani would be joining Austrian club Sturm Graz from the summer.

+Rangers

+On 11 January 2026, Chukwuani was announced by Rangers on an initial three-and-a-half-year deal.

 International career

 He is a youth international for Denmark.